wing5wong/artisan-whs-static/source/_courses/DAN0.md

 **Assessment:**

 Theory test on Elements of Dance.
-Performance to an audience.
+Dance performance.